 While limited refreshments may be available, spellers and supporters are encouraged to bring light snacks (to be consumed during breaks).

 Please review the rules prior to the event: alamedaspellingbee.org/rules.
 These are closely based on the rules of the Alameda County Bee.
 We will review key rules in advance of each section of the competition.

-We are working hard to develop a list of words for the bee that are both challenging to spell but also relatively familiar.
-Words will be more along the lines of “lieutenant” and “reminisce” than “acersecomic” (someone who has never had a haircut) or “truttaceous” (pertaining to or like trout).
+We are working hard to develop a list of words for the bee that are both challenging to spell but also relatively familiar and not overly obscure.
+The words with the highest level of difficulty will likely be more along the lines of “lieutenant” and “reminisce” than “acersecomic” (someone who has never had a haircut) or “truttaceous” (pertaining to or like trout).